Monetary-Foundation/MonetaryCoin-website/docs/token_purchase_agreement.md

 # MONETARYCOIN TOKEN PURCHASE AGREEMENT

 This Token Purchase Agreement (this “Agreement”) is entered into as of the Effective Date set forth below between the Seller and the Purchaser as identified below.
-This Agreement includes and incorporates the below Purchase Terms, as well as Schedule A “Purchase Agreement Terms and Conditions,” Schedule B “Token Functionality,” and Schedule C “Risk Factors,”  which collectively form a single agreement.
+This Agreement includes and incorporates the below Purchase Terms, as well as Schedule A “Purchase Agreement Terms and Conditions,” Schedule B “Token Functionality,” Schedule C “Risk Factors,” and Schedule D "Token Purchase Summary"  which collectively form a single agreement.

 This Agreement may be executed digitally or in counterparts (which may be exchanged by e-mail), each of which shall be deemed an original, but all of which together shall constitute the same Agreement.